MemeLens: Multilingual Multitask VLMs for Memes: Results and Discussion

-This section evaluates \memel{} across a wide range of modeling paradigms to assess \textit{(i)} the impact of multimodality, \textit{(ii)} performance variation across semantic task categories, \textit{(iii)} dataset-level variability and comparison with prior work, and \textit{(iv)} transfer behavior under unified versus single-dataset fine-tuning.
-We report Accuracy, Macro-F1 (the primary metric due to class imbalance), and Weighted-F1 for this evaluation and analysis.
+In this section we report results for \memel{} across multiple modeling paradigms and analyze \textit{(i)} the impact of multimodality, \textit{(ii)} variation across task families, \textit{(iii)} dataset-level differences relative to prior work, and transfer under unified and single-dataset fine-tuning across languages, domains, and varying levels of task complexity and annotation noise..
+We report Accuracy (Acc), Macro-F1 (M-F1) as the primary metric under class imbalance, and Weighted-F1 (W-F1).